courselabs/cloudnative/sockshop/docker/README.md

   <summary>Not sure how?</summary>

 ```
+# pulls all the images in the model:
 docker-compose -f ./sockshop/docker/docker-compose.yml pull

+# starts all containers in detached mode:
 docker-compose -f ./sockshop/docker/docker-compose.yml up -d
 ```

 </details><br />

-> When you run the project you'll see a warning about the MySQL password; you can ignore that.
+> When you run the project you'll see a warning about the MySQL password - you can ignore it.

 📋 Check all the containers are running, find the entrypoint to the app and browse to it. and browse to the app.